-- Add fuel stabilizer (see previous note). - Drain crankcase completely and refill with recommended engine oil, (SAE 10) or equivalent. - Run engine until completely out of fuel.
-Gasoline only: Restart and run on unleaded gasoline, mixed with stabilizer, for at least 10 minutes.
-While engine is still running and at completion of above run, treat upper cylinders by spraying fogging agent into the air intake for about two minutes.
+- Drain crankcase completely and refill with recommended engine oil, (SAE 10) or equivalent. - Run engine and treat upper cylinders by spraying fogging agent into the air intake for about two minutes.
 Open throttle for short burst of speed, shut off engine and allow it to come to a stop while continuing to spray into air intake. - Check coolant protection - Disconnect and remove battery. - Clean exterior surface of engine. - Leave spark plugs in holes or seal spark plug holes with suitable threaded metal plugs. - Seal all openings in engine and accessories with non-hygroscopic material.
-Mask off all areas to be used for electrical contacts. - Make sure all surfaces are dry, and then spray all taped openings, all engine accessories including ignition wiring, and all exterior surfaces of engine with Insulation Compound. - If engines are equipped with automotive type clutch, block clutch in slightly disengaged position so that lining and pressure plates are not in contact.
+Mask off all areas to be used for electrical contacts. - Make sure all surfaces are dry, then spray all taped openings, all engine accessories including ignition wiring, and all exterior surfaces of engine with Insulation Compound. - If engines are equipped with automotive type clutch, block clutch in slightly disengaged position so that lining and pressure plates are not in contact.

-ENGINE SYSTEM CHECK

-GCP System Check
+ENGINE SYSTEM CHECK GCP System Check

-NOTE: Items listed in the possible cause column generally do not set a diagnostic trouble code (DTC) or illuminate the MIL light.
+NOTE: Most items listed in the possible cause column may not set a diagnostic fault indicator or illuminate the MIL light.